Integrations¶

 commit or tag and the vendored lexicon manifest hash, not a copy of the

-importing the module never pulls in wandb or mlflow.
+imported lazily, so importing the module never pulls in wandb or mlflow.

 The three families correspond to the three places external tools meet Layers data: at the format boundary (codecs), at the data plane (exporters), and at the grounding boundary (knowledge bases).
 The data surfaces of the previous section and the adapter families of this one are two different axes: a surface is what an adapter touches, a family is what kind of adapter it is.
 A codec touches the records surface, an exporter touches the Arrow and anchor surfaces, and a knowledge base touches the records surface.